-- How has my faith affected the way I view marital sexuality? - What are my attitudes about how sexuality and spirituality go together? - Do I understand the spiritual side of sexuality?
-If not, how could I increase this understanding?
+- How has my faith affected the way I view marital sexuality? - Do I sense a spiritual dimension in sex or is this something that I feel I need to work on? - What are my attitudes about how sexuality and spirituality go together? - How is my sexual testimony?